mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

   python3 src/transit.py heatmap <anova_or_zinb_output> <heatmap.png> -anova|-zinb [-topk <int>] [-qval <float] [-low_mean_filter <int>]

-Note that the first optional argument (flag) is required to be either '-anova' or '-zinb', a flag to indicate the type of file being provided as the second argument.
+Note that the **third argument is required to be either '-anova' or '-zinb'**, which is a flag to indicate the type of file being provided as the second argument.

 By default, genes are selected for the heatmap based on qval<0.05.
 However, the user may change the selection of genes through 2 flags: